akshaybabloo/release-exporter/README.md

 ## Usage

-In your terminal/cmd, change to the folder where you repository is located and do the following:
+In your terminal/cmd, change to the folder where your repository is located and do the following:

 ```bash
 rex --token <your token> markdown